Ramani-Yogesh/docker/docker_files/07_docker_port.md

 * **Assign a Port**

-        docker container run -p 12345 -itd --name port_test httpd
+        docker container run -p 12345:80 -itd --name port_test httpd

-    Here I have assign the port 12345 to the "port_test" container.
+    Here I have assign the port 12345 to the "port_test" container, and 80 for host port.

     You can view the port details using below command.

         docker port port_test